 Setsubun falls on the day before "Risshun," the first day of spring, and marks the end of winter.
 The holiday maintains the ancient tradition of driving away demons and welcoming the New Year (Lunar New Year).
 The custom of throwing beans is said to scare demons away at Setsubun.

-What is Ehomaki?
+What are Ehomaki?

 In this rather unique custom, you eat a thick, rolled sushi called ehomaki whole, while facing the direction that is said to be lucky for the year.
 The custom is said to have begun as a way to pray for prosperous business.
-However, there are various other theories about its origin, and it is not clear which one is true.
+However, there are various other theories about its origin, and it is unclear which one is true.

-What Kind of Sushi is Ehomaki?
+What kind of sushi is Ehomaki?

-There are Seven Gods of Fortune that symbolize wealth and happiness in Japan.
-This sushi roll is prepared using seven different ingredients, representing these Seven Gods of Fortune.
-There are no set rules on what kind of ingredients one can use, however, anago and eel kabayaki, egg, and boiled shiitake mushrooms are popular choices.
+There are no set rules on what ingredients one can use; however, anago and eel kabayaki, egg, and boiled shiitake mushrooms are popular choices.
 Ehomaki is made by wrapping the ingredients into a thick roll with rice and seaweed.

-Setsubun falls on the day before "Risshun", the first day of spring according to the lunar calendar.
+Setsubun falls on the day before "Risshun," the first day of spring according to the lunar calendar.

-How to Eat Ehomaki
+How to eat ehomaki

 The most important thing about ehomaki is the unique way in which you eat it.